 Due to COVID-19 this event is postponed.
 Please keep an eye on our website for updates.

-Tickets are issued via email upon booking.
-No need to print them out; you can show them to a team member on your electronic device.
-We regret that we cannot exchange, refund or transfer tickets unless the event in question has been cancelled or rescheduled by Arnos Vale.
-If the event is cancelled, you will be notified by email.
+Tickets: We regret that we cannot exchange, refund or transfer tickets unless the event in question has been cancelled or rescheduled by Arnos Vale.
+If there is a cancellation, you will be informed via email on this website.